Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 Keith Frances Bachman - BMO Capital Markets (United States)

 Yeah.
 I want to try to follow on Ed's question in a different way.
-Your current revenue growth is around 5% constant (26:33) currency, you're guiding revenues round numbers to 6% constant currency.
+Your current revenue growth is around 5% constant currency and you're guiding revenues, round numbers, to 6% constant currency.
 Is that a level that you're satisfied with?
 Because it seems to be underperforming the industry.

 And the corollary of that is if you're not satisfied with that level of revenue growth – and that was the FY 2018 guidance rather you know plus or minus 6%, call it for round numbers, how do you anticipate changing the revenue growth rate to improve it and/or emulate what would be the growth rate of your competitors?